ykkim0608/hertitude/README.md

    d.
 The command to run it again (only need to run it once).

       Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

- 6. Command to run the webpage.
+ 5.Command to run the webpage.

    a. move to project folder